-To investigate whether there are significant differences in parental involvement in education across different background variables, this study used an independentsample t-test, Test of Homogeneity of Variances, and Welch analysis of variance to analyze demographic factors, such as whether the child is an only child, and the parents' education level and occupation.
+To investigate whether there are significant differences in parental involvement in education across different background variables, this study used an independent-sample t-test, Test of Homogeneity of Variances, and Welch analysis of variance to analyze demographic factors, such whether the child is an only child, and the parents' education level and occupation.

 The independent-sample t-test indicated that families with only one child showed a higher degree of parental educational involvement in the dimension of communication with teachers, at a p-value of 0.0076.
 After testing for homogeneity of variances (Sig.=.099>.05), Welch's ANOVA was used to determine whether there was a statistically significant difference in parental educational background and occupation.
-The results showed that Welch's F =16.984 and sig. value was 0.019 <0.05 when parents of difference in parental occupation with Welch's F=8.904 and sig. = 0.015 <0.05 indicate that occupation is a significant factor.
+The results showed that Welch's F =16.984 and sig. value was 0.019 <0.05 when parents of different educational levels are involved in students' English learning.
+Similarly, the difference in parental occupation with Welch's F=8.904 and sig. = 0.015 <0.05 indicate that occupation is a significant factor.
 These results indicate that the parents' educational level and occupation significantly influence parental involvement in children's English learning.